-The " Komi Land " is a series of photographs that reflect the daily lives of forgotten Germans who were exiled to the Komi Republic, Russia during and after WWII.
-A region situated west of the Ural Mountains in the far north of the Russian European plain.
+This is a series of photographs of forgotten Germans who were exiled to the Komi Republic, Russia during and after WWII.

 Russian Germans who wished to remain in the Komi, decided to consolidate.
 They began to band together in places where they could preserve their national identity, culture and language.
-I have attempted to portray and disclose the relationship of Russian Germans and the land in which they reside and to show the layers of tradition, identity and history in a region so pastoral yet a deplorable past still lingers.
-2011
+Years later, Russian Germans struggle to maintain their identity and hold on to traditional values, as younger generations of Russian and German descent integrate.